libriscv/docs/docs/godot_intro/sandbox.md

 	/// @param use_argument_names If true, use argument names with default values in the generated API.
 Increases the size of the generated API and the compilation time.
 	/// @return The generated API code as a string. static String generate_api(String language = "cpp", String header_extra = "", bool use_argument_names = false);

+	/// @brief Download a named program from the Godot Sandbox programs repository.
+	/// @param program_name The name of the program to download.
+Must be a program built in the Godot Sandbox programs repository.
+	/// @return The downloaded program as a byte array. static PackedByteArray download_program(const String &program_name);
 };
 ```